genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-03-how-to-create-a-pull-request-in-github-correctly.md

 	modified:   README.md
 ```

 Now, we can prepare the README.md file to be committed.
-Files that have finalised changes and are ready to be committed are moved to the staging area.
+Files that have finalized changes and are ready to be committed are moved to the staging area.
 Git only commited files that are staged, which provides us even more flexibility.

 ```shell
 git add .